 Find out how to sign up for current-outage notifications, below.

-To receive Outage Alerts for all current and future outages affecting your service, follow these steps.See below for a tutorial video
+To set your preference for all current and future outages affecting your service, follow these steps.See below for a tutorial video

 Don't have an online account?
 You can still sign up for Outage Alerts.

 Visit the outage map to see areas that are out of power.
 Request to receive alerts about an outage by following these steps: